 Adults Are Useless: Subverted.
 While Babs' bullying goes for most of the episode unencumbered, Applejack points out that the entire plotwould've been resolved had the CMC told an adult instead of trying to handle things themselves.
 In the end, Babs promises to tell her sister about her own bullying problem.
 When she witnesses Diamond Tiara and Silver Spoon's bullying, Applejack is clearly enraged, but Babs deals with the situation properly before she gets the chance to do anything.

-Aerith and Bob: Babs' name seems to be the short form of "Barbara" which stands out in the land of twilight sparkles, rarities, pinkie pies and whatnot.
+Aerith and Bob: Babs' name seems to be the short form of "Barbara," which stands out in the land of Twilight Sparkle, Rarity, Pinkie Pie, Scootaloo, and so on.